-Perpetual futures are a financial contract that is innovating the world of cryptocurrency trading.
-The contract-bound, perpetual futures never expire in contrast to the regularly traded future contracts, which have a set expiration date.
+Perpetual futures are a financial contracts that are innovating the world of cryptocurrency trading.
+These contracts never expire in contrast to the regularly traded future contracts, which have a set expiration date.
 This indeed is a unique feature, highly attractive to traders who wish to hold back their positions without being confined to a definite timeline.

 The positions allow for infinite holding, hence maintaining a continuous view of price developments.
 This flexibility became a very favorable characteristic for crypto traders, allowing a new take for them to conduct trading strategies and risk management.